SAP-archive/btp-extend-workflow-cai-msteams/Part3/README.md

     Authorization URL = uaa.url + "/oauth/token"
    ```

-   The parameters **workflow_rest_url, uaa.url, uaa.clientid and uaa.clientsecret** you can get from workflow service instance by BTP cockpit or CLI
+   The parameters **workflow_rest_url, uaa.url, uaa.clientid and uaa.clientsecret** you can get from workflow service instance by SAP BTP cockpit or CLI

 ### 2.5.
 Get the parameters required for previous step

-Go to BTP cockpit and navigate to **"Instances and Subscriptions"**.
+Go to SAP BTP cockpit and navigate to **"Instances and Subscriptions"**.
 Find the Workflow service instance **"wm_workflow"** and click on credentials

 ![CAI WF service instance](./images/cai_wf_service_instance.png)